panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 ## 4. Summary

-`useRef()` hook can do 2 things: store mutable values that persist between renderings, as well access DOM elements.
+`useRef()` hook stores mutable values that persist between renderings, as well accesses DOM elements.

 Calling `const reference = useRef(initialValue)` with the initial value returns a special object named reference.
 The reference object has a property `current`: you can use this property to access the reference value `reference.current`, or update the reference `reference.current = newValue`.